andreamazz/SlideOutNavigation/README.md

 AMOptionsAnimationDarkenValue     // @(float), The darker alpha value of the dark overlay.
 Defaults to @0.7 AMOptionsAnimationDarkenColor     // UIColor, The base color of the fadout animation.
 Defaults to [UIColor blackColor] AMOptionsAnimationSlide           // @(BOOL), Enables the slide animation of the menu to the side.
 Defaults to @NO AMOptionsAnimationSlidePercentage // @(float), Value from 0 to 1.
-Determines how much the table should slide aside.
-AMOptionsTableHeaderClass         // NSString, The class name of your custom header.
-Defaults to AMSlideTableHeader.
-AMOptionsDisableMenuScroll        // @(BOOL), Prevents the menu scrolling if its content's height is less than the view's height.
+Determines how much the table should slide aside AMOptionsTableHeaderClass         // NSString, The class name of your custom header.
+Defaults to AMSlideTableHeader AMOptionsDisableMenuScroll        // @(BOOL), Prevents the menu scrolling if its content's height is less than the view's height.
 Defaults to @NO
+AMOptionsTableCellClass           // NSString, The class name of your custom cell.
+It must inherit from AMSlideTableCell.
+Defaults to AMSlideTableCell
 ```

 sample usage: